-TwoToneDetect – A free application for sending fire pages via text message or email
+TwoToneDetect – A free application for sending fire pages via push notification, text message, or email

 TwoToneDetect is free for personal and noncommercial use by public safety agencies and organizations.
 If you’d like to use the program for commercial purposes, please contact me.

-TwoToneDetect is a Windows (or Linux) program that interfaces with a radio receiver or scanner.
-It uses the computer’s sound card to listen to the received audio and detect two-tone sequential paging sequences.
+TwoToneDetect is a computer program that interfaces with a radio receiver or scanner.
+It uses the computer’s sound card to listen to the received audio and detect two-tone sequential paging sequences (Quick-Call 2 and similar formats).
 This type of paging is commonly used for fire department alerting.
 Upon detecting known two-tone pages, the program will record dispatch audio and email that audio to a specified email address.
 Multiple tone sets and email addresses are supported.

 Download previous releases and see release notes here